Avangrid (NYSE:AGR) Issues FY 2022 Earnings Guidance

-Avangrid (NYSE:AGR – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Avangrid (NYSE:AGR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.200-$2.380 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.070.
 The company issued revenue guidance of -.

-A number of equities analysts have weighed in on AGR shares.
-Zacks Investment Research raised Avangrid from a sell rating to a hold rating and set a $48.00 price target on the stock in a research report on Tuesday, January 25th.
-Janney Montgomery Scott cut Avangrid from a buy rating to a neutral rating in a report on Thursday, February 24th.
-Mizuho reduced their price objective on Avangrid from $47.00 to $42.00 and set an underperform rating for the company in a report on Thursday, February 24th.
-TheStreet cut Avangrid from a b rating to a c+ rating in a report on Friday, November 19th.
-Finally, Wells Fargo & Company cut Avangrid from an overweight rating to an equal weight rating and cut their price target for the company from $60.00 to $48.00 in a research note on Wednesday, February 23rd.
-One equities research analyst has rated the stock with a sell rating and four have issued a hold rating to the stock.
-According to data from MarketBeat.com, Avangrid presently has a consensus rating of Hold and an average target price of $48.50.

 Avangrid, Inc engages in the energy transmission and gas distribution.
 It operates through the following segments: Networks, Renewables, and Other.
 The Networks segment includes energy transmission and distribution, electric transmission, and gas distribution activities.
 The Renewables segment relates to renewable energy, mainly wind energy generation and trading related to such activities.